Machine Learning Summary (Fundamental)

 A Hermitian matrix is a square matrix that equals its transpose conjugate.
 A transpose conjugate takes the complex conjugate of each element and then transpose the matrix.

 A covariance matrix is symmetric (a special case for Hermitian if values are all real) and semi-positive definite.
 Therefore, Cholesky decomposition is commonly used in ML for easier and more stable manipulation.

 Null hypothesis H₀ is a statement that there is no relationship between two measured phenomena, for example, no correlation between wealth and happiness.
 This idea can be further extended for statements that we want to nullify and repute.
 A null hypothesis will be rejected if the observed data is statistically significant, i.e. it is very rare to observe the collected data if the null hypothesis is true.
 For example, if we see 100 heads in flipping a coin 100 times, we can “nullify” the hypothesis that the coin is fair.
-Therefore, the alternative hypothesis H₁, one that contradicts with H₀, is likely true (the coin is not fair or biased).
+Therefore, the alternative hypothesis H₁, one that contradicts with H₀, is likely true (the coin is biased).
 In practice, it is harder to quantify the relationship between two variables than computing the chance that the collected data happens by chance only.
 So a null hypothesis serves as a better mean to draw conclusions about two phenomena.

 p-value (probability value) is the probability of the observed sample when the null hypothesis is true.
 A small p-value (typically ≤ 0.05 or ≤ 0.01) shows strong evidence against the null hypothesis, i.e. it is rare for that to be happened by chance.